Expanded Testing for Staff and Persons in our Care

 What other steps has DOC taken to proactively protect the health and welfare of persons in their care?

-The Department of Corrections remains committed to protecting the health and welfare of all persons in our care.
-We have been preparing our facilities and our staff to safely and effectively manage the spread of COVID-19 including:
+The DOC remains committed to protecting the health and welfare of all persons in our care.
+The ways in which we have prepared our facilities and staff to safely and effectively manage the spread of COVID-19 in multiple ways, including:

-Reviewed and updated existing pandemic plans to address COVID-19, including the protocols and isolation procedures if someone is exposed and/or becomes infected.
+Reviewing and updating existing pandemic plans to address COVID-19, including the protocols and isolation procedures if someone is exposed and/or becomes infected;

-Educating staff and persons in our care about the virus (its transmission, symptoms, duration, etc.) following guidelines consistent with DHS and encouraging persons in our care to alert Health Services staff immediately if they experience any symptoms related to COVID-19.
+Educating staff and persons in our care about both the virus (e.g., its transmission, symptoms, duration, etc.) and the vaccine, following guidelines consistent with DHS, and encouraging persons in our care to alert Health Services staff immediately if they experience any symptoms related to COVID-19;

-Identifying and enhancing purchasing efforts for pandemic supplies such as personal protective equipment.
+Identifying and enhancing purchasing efforts for pandemic supplies such as personal protective equipment (PPE); and

 Securing contingency staffing plans and remote access to care in case of provider/staff shortages.